1. HOME

 〇 Komagata Dozeu’s Dozeu Nabe

 Founded in 1801, “Komagata Dozeu” is a shop that continues Edo’s culinary culture.
 Their signature dish, “Dozeu Nabe,” is a must-try in winter.
-The fat-rich dozeu (loach fish) is simmered in a sweet and spicy broth, topped with plenty of green onions, warming you from the inside out.
+The fat-rich dozeu (loach fish) is simmered in a sweet and spicy broth, topped with plenty of green onions, warming you to the core.
 Enjoy a stylish moment with hot sake in the Edo-style atmosphere of the shop.

 Shop NameAddressAccess